[Asago City, Hyogo Prefecture] How to climb the ruins of Takeda Castle, the "Machu Picchu of Japan"

 Power Stone (Mirror Stone)

-It is a huge flat stone with a mirror-like surface, and was considered a symbol of the feudal lord's power.
+It is a flat megalith with a mirror-like surface, and was considered a symbol of the feudal lord's power.
 It was placed in the passageway near the entrance, and is said to have had the effect of intimidating enemies.
-Recently, it has been rumored that if you hold your hand over the mirror stone at the Takeda Castle ruins, you will gain energy (power).
+Recently, it has been said that the mirror stone at Takeda Castle ruins is a power stone, and that if you hold your hand over it, you will feel energized.

 Finally, take a commemorative photo at Minamisenjo with the stone wall in the background.